Neural Bayes Estimators for Irregular Spatial Data using Graph Neural Networks: Simulation studies

 We use the priors \mbox{$\rho \sim \Unif{0.05}{0.3}$} and \mbox{$\nu \sim \Unif{0.5}{2.5}$}, and we consider $m = 20$ independent spatial fields for each parameter vector, with locations sampled during training according to the Matérn cluster process with $n=250$ locations on average, as in Section~\ref{sec:SimulationIntro}.
-The total training time for our GNN-based estimator is 2.6 hours.
-The PL estimator takes about 11.5 seconds to estimate the parameters from a single data set collected at $n=250$ locations, while the GNN-based estimator takes 0.002 seconds, a 5750-fold speedup post training.
-Figure~\ref{fig:Schlather} shows the empirical sampling distributions of both our GNN-based estimator and the PL estimator under a single parameter configuration but over four different spatial sample configurations.
-Both estimators are approximately unbiased, but the GNN-based estimator has substantially lower variance.
-Next, to quantify the overall performance of the estimators, we construct a test set of 1000 parameter vectors sampled from the prior distribution, and compute the empirical root-mean-squared error (RMSE) averaged over the spatial configurations shown in Figure~\ref{fig:Schlather}.
-The RMSE of the GNN-based and PL estimator is 0.07 and 0.36, respectively; our GNN-based estimator thus provides a substantial reduction in RMSE over the PL estimator.
+Realisations from the present model, here expressed on unit Fréchet margins, tend to have highly varying magnitudes.
+We reduce this variability by log-transforming our data to the unit Gumbel scale.
+The total training time for our GNN-based estimator is 53 minutes.
+The PMAP estimator takes about 11.5 seconds to estimate the parameters from a single data set, while the GNN-based estimator takes 0.002 seconds, a 5750-fold speedup post training.
+Figure~\ref{fig:Schlather} shows the empirical sampling distributions of both our GNN-based estimator and the PMAP estimator under a single parameter configuration but over four different spatial sample configurations.
+Both estimators are approximately unbiased, but the GNN-based estimator has lower variance.
+Next, to quantify the overall performance of the estimators, we construct a test set of 4000 data sets as detailed in Section~\ref{sec:GP}, and compute the empirical RMSE for both estimators.
+The RMSE of the GNN-based and PMAP estimator is 0.056 and 0.126, respectively; our proposed estimator therefore provides a substantial improvement over the PMAP estimator.

-Overall, the proposed GNN-based neural Bayes estimator is clearly superior to the composite-likelihood-based technique for Schlather’s max-stable model.
-We also considered the more popular Brown--Resnick max-stable process \citep{Brown_Resnick_1977}, which was previously used in the context of neural Bayes estimation by \cite{Lenzi_2021_NN_param_estimation} and \cite{Richards_2023_censoring}; our results, summarised in Figure~\reffsupp{fig:BrownResnick}, show that our GNN-based estimator again outperforms the conventional PL estimator (albeit to a lesser degree) and provides a substantial reduction in run time.
+We next consider uncertainty quantification performed with a neural Bayes estimator that approximates the marginal posterior 0.025- and 0.975-quantiles.
+The training time is 2.87 hours, while estimation from a single data set with $n=250$ locations takes 0.004 seconds.
+As in Section~\ref{sec:GP}, we assess the accuracy of the credible intervals using the overall empirical coverage from 30000 simulated data sets, with the spatial locations sampled from the Matérn cluster process described above.
+The empirical coverages for $\rho$ and $\nu$ are 95.7\% and 96.3\%, respectively, which are close to the nominal value.

+Overall, we find that for Schlather’s max-stable model, the proposed GNN-based neural Bayes estimator is superior to the estimator based on the pairwise likelihood function.